mfinzi/equivariant-MLP/docs/documentation.md

 You can then see the generated documentation in `docs/build/html/index.html`.

 ## Update notebooks
+We follow the approach of [Jax](https://jax.readthedocs.io/) in how the documentation is setup and how to contribute.
 We use [jupytext](https://jupytext.readthedocs.io/) to maintain two synced copies of the notebooks in `docs/notebooks`: one in `ipynb` format, and one in `md` format.
 The advantage of the former is that it can be opened and executed directly in Colab; the advantage of the latter is that